View JUNE RENO's Obituary on https://www.timesonline.com/ and share memories

 June W. (Patterson) Reno, 88, of North Sewickley Twp. passed away, Tuesday, January 28, 2020.

 Born January 23, 1932, in New Brighton, she was the daughter of the late Herbert C. and Alice Mae (Charlton) Patterson.
-She was a member of the Trinity Lutheran Church, New Brighton and retired from Kmart in Rochester after 20+ years of service.
+She was a member of the Trinity Lutheran Church, New Brighton, retired from Kmart in Rochester after 20 plus years of service.
 A member of the National Campers and Hikers Association and was a member of the No Sew Hoboes Camping Club, she loved traveling and camping.
 She loved taking photos during her many travels and cruises across the USA, Europe and the Caribbean.
 Her most Treasured Moments and Most Precious photos were those of her family.

-She is survived by her family that she loved so dearly, her husband of 67 years, whom she married May 31, 1952, Charles M. Reno, Jr.; a daughter and son-in-law, Cheryl and Russell Basinger, Ohioville; five grandchildren, Jason Foley, Beaver, Richie and Susan Reno, Va., David Reno, Beaver Falls, Mischelle Powell, Aliquippa and Brittany Dean, New Galilee; greatgrandchildren, Richard III, Nathanel, Samuel, Christian Michael, Skyler, and Daxton; daughters-inlaw, Debra Kirk and
+She is survived by her family that she loved so dearly, her husband of 67 years, whom she married May 31, 1952, Charles M. Reno, Jr.; a daughter and son-in-law, Cheryl and Russell Basinger, Ohio-

-Linda Reno; special nieces and nephews, whom she loved as her own,

-Deborah and Tom McGinley, Nancy and Brent Wine, Barbara Tytka and Ed Arnold, Rob Cogar, Kathy Sturdivant; great nieces and nephews,
+ville; five grandchildren, Jason Foley, Beaver, Richie and Susan Reno, Va.; David Reno, Beaver Falls; Mischelle Powell, Aliquippa and Brittany Dean, New Galilee; greatgrandchildren, Richard III, Nathanel, Samuel, Christian Michael, Skyler and Daxton; daughters-in-law, Debra Kirk and Linda Reno; special nieces and nephews, whom she loved as her own, Deborah and Tom McGinley, Nancy and Brent Wine, Barbara Tytka and Ed Arnold, Rob Cogar, Kathy Sturdivant; great nieces and nephews, Danielle Hanley, Thomas McGinley, Bryant Wine, Bradley Wine, Elizabeth Tytka, Melissa Tytka, Christopher Ballard and Kate Reader-Zanger; sister-in-law, Carole and Carey Brier and her precious Shih Tzu, Annie.

-Friends will be received Saturday from 2 to 4 and 6 to 8 p.m. in the HILL & KUNSELMAN FUNERAL HOME, www.hillandkunselman.com, 3801 Fourth Ave., College Hill, Beaver Falls, PA 15010.
-Where an additional visitation will be held Monday from 11 a.m. until time of service at 12 noon with her niece Rev. Deborah McGinley officiating.
+Friends will be received Monday from 11 a.m. until time of service at 12 noon with her niece, Rev. Deborah McGinley officiating in the HILL & KUNSELMAN FUNERAL HOME, www.hillandkunselman.com, 3801 Fourth Ave., College Hill, Beaver Falls, PA 15010.

 Entombment will be at Sylvania Hills Mausoleum.